 Other things to keep in Mind

 - Be advised that Santorini International Airport is incredibly small, which comes with a few challenges.
 Regional airlines like Blue Panorama are sometimes sticklers about having the name on your printed ticket match your passport exactly, and the airport doesn’t have printers for you to correct the change after the fact.
 Some airlines are SO strict, in fact, that if you type your nickname when booking your airline ticket (like “Mike” instead of “Michael”) and your passport says something different (like “Michael”) then they might not let you on to the plane.
 Accordingly, be sure to bring a printed copy of your ticket with you to the airport.
-Forget printers– they don’t even always have hand soap!
+Forget printers– they sometimes don’t even have hand soap!

 Other Basic Info